geebee101/newthai/docs/blog/posts/th_dicts.md

 The Paiboon+ dictionary —not the stand-alone phrasebook, should be the goto tool of any Thai L2 learner who can afford the iOS or Android app.
 [Entry counts](https://word-in-the-hand.com/thai-phrasebook-dictionary-app-entry-counts/) explains why entry counts are only a rough-and-ready way to compare dictionaries.
 It also, in a humblebrag-kind of way, shows why it is vastly superior to alternatives.
 (We do not have a relationship with Paiboon Publishing, except as a customer).

+Paiboon+ Th-En non-place entries: 63,316.
+More or less all nouns have classifiers.
+They are categorized in cats and subcats.
+Entries have Thai and English sounds, words can be decompose into smaller units, the spelling is explained.
+The associated phrasebook is also incredibly rich.
+Paiboon+ has many more features and entries (including English to Thai), but this number of 63,316 entries is what is comparable to the dictionaries under review.

 !!! info

     Counting entries is just enough to define the universe.
 Which is why in the rest of this analysis, we will compare word for word.